 The Bachelor of Arts in Music degree at Delaware State University provides a solid foundation in musicianship as well fundamental studies in music performance.
 The BA in music degree program offers two concentrations: vocal or instrumental.
 In both concentrations you will enroll in eight semesters of applied music lessons, perform in a variety of ensembles, and present junior and senior recitals.
 Additionally you will take music theory, ear training, piano, music history, and a variety of other required courses and electives to help prepare you for the next step in your musical career.

-The Bachelor of Arts in Music Education leads vocalists and instrumentalists to a K-12 grade Delaware State Teaching Certification, preparing future music educators for the 21st century classroom and beyond.
+The Bachelor of Arts in Music Education leads vocalists, instrumentalists and overall musicians, to a K-12th grade Delaware State Teaching Certification—preparing future music educators for the 21st century classroom.

 The Bachelor of Arts in Music Industry prepares students for a wide variety of careers in the music industry.
 From management to publishing, producing, recording, performing and more, the courses in the BA in Music Industry degree program provide a comprehensive education to prepare students for their career.